leduckhai/Awesome-Competitive-Programming/README.md

 # Awesome Competitive Programming Problems

-This repository contains my implementation of useful / well-known **data structures**, **algorithms** and **solutions** for awesome competitive programming problems in Hackerrank, Project Euler and Leetcode
+This repository contains my implementation of **useful / well-known data structures, algorithms and solutions** for awesome competitive programming problems in **Hackerrank, Project Euler and Leetcode**

 I create this for faster implementation in interviews and programming contests